 The Board of Trustees approved a $14 million renovation to Anspach Hall in December 2011.
 The following summer, crews began work on the first floor of Anspach Hall and the west side entrance.
 The improvements represented the first formal renovation to the building since its construction in 1966.
 Clark Construction Company of Lansing was awarded the contract.
 A two-story addition that contained offices and a meeting room was added to the existing structure.
 The roof of the office wing was also renovated and a student lounge was built.
 The company replaced ceiling tiles and floors and updated the fire alarm systems.
 Crews also installed new lighting fixtures and updated restrooms so that they were in compliance with Americans with Disabilities Act standards.

-The building was dedicated on April 8, 1967 in honor of Charles Anspach, former president of the University.
-Anspach received his BA and MA from Ashland College in Ohio and his PhD from the University of Michigan.
+Anspach Hall was named in honor of Charles Anspach, former president of the University.
+Anspach received his BA and MA from Ashland College in Ohio and his doctoral degree from the University of Michigan.
 He taught at Eastern Michigan before returning to Ashland as president.
 He came to Central in 1939 and served as president until 1959.
 In addition to his service to Central, he was a delegate to the 1962 state constitutional convention, served as a director of a bank in Mt.
 Pleasant, and after retiring from Central, served on the governing board of Eastern Michigan University.
 He also enjoyed speaking to high school commencements and various organizations.
 He and his wife Mary had two daughters.